How To Stop Dog Separation Anxiety Permanently! ULTIMATE Guide

 I was determined to get him the help he needed, unfortunately dog training schools were my only option at this point, and they were too expensive.

-On top of that my work schedule wasn’t making it easy for me to even make it to half the classes every week.
-I was starting to have a mental break down.
+On top of that my work schedule wasn’t making it easy for me.
+I couldn’t even make it to half the classes every week.
+I was starting to have a mental break down myself…

 luckily for me no mental break down occurred, and I found a cheaper and better way to train Jax!

-A few members were sharing stories about how bad their dogs have been over the years and what they did to fix the issue.
+A few members were sharing stories about their dog’s bad dog behavior over the years and how to deal with dog behavior problems!

 One person shared a story about their dog having severe separation anxiety which really peaked my interest.

 I couldn’t help but cry, it was just so sad.

 I did however share my story about how I found Jax and how I’m not home as much as I used to be and how I feel like it is my fault.

 The group was extremely supportive and told me I shouldn’t be so hard on myself because it happens to almost all dogs to a certain degree.